LupeCode/phpTraderInterface/README.md

 If you are using version 0.4.0, see the branch `trader-0.4.0` for that.

+## Purpose

+This package is meant to help when using the Trader PECL package.
+This is helpful if you do not have the code stub for the Trader Extension.
+Loading this interface will provide your IDE with the function information and auto completing.

 ## How to use

 Lets assume that you want to generate a correlation indicator.